KonstantinosChonas/cross-chain-transaction-tracker/docs/chaos.md

-# Chaos Testing and Failure Injection
+# Chaos testing and failure injection

 This document describes how to run chaos tests that simulate network failures, RPC disconnects, broker restarts, and service restarts, and how the system should recover.